-However, it is difficult to measure how much salt we are consuming, as it is hidden in many foods.
+It is difficult to measure how much salt we are consuming, as it is hidden in many foods.
 More than 75 percent of salt eaten by Americans does not come from the salt shaker.

 It is important to check the nutritional information on processed food to find out which ones are high and low in salt, or sodium, content, and what is the difference between salt and sodium.

-Since salt is 40 percent sodium, if a label of nutritional information lists sodium instead of salt, it is necessary to multiply the amount by 2.5 to get the equivalent salt content.
-If a serving contains 1.4 g or less of sodium, the salt content is classed as low.
-A food with a high-sodium content is one that contains more than 20 percent of the recommended daily intake, or more than 480 mg per serving.
+Salt is 40 percent sodium, so, if a nutrition label lists sodium instead of salt, you must multiply the amount by 2.5 to get the equivalent salt content.
+If 100 g of food contains 1 g of sodium, the salt content of that food will be 2.5 g.

+A food with a high-sodium content is one that contains more than 20 percent of the recommended daily intake, or more than 480 mg (0.48 g) per serving.

-If a food is salt or sodium-free, for example, it can contain up to 5 grams of sodium per serving.
-Terms such as "light" or "reduced" sodium do not necessarily mean little salt, but that there is less salt than usual per serving.
+If a food is salt- or sodium-free, for example, it can contain up to 5 mg (0.005 g) of sodium per serving.
+Terms such as "light" or "reduced" sodium do not necessarily mean little salt, but that there is less salt than the regular product per serving.

 Doctors recommend avoiding foods with a high salt content, and, if possible, selecting those with "no salt added."
 You will get plenty of salt from fresh meat, vegetables, and dairy produce.